schemar/dotfiles/README.md

 ## Installation
 Use `./ansible/install.sh` if you start from a [Fedora i3 spin](https://spins.fedoraproject.org/i3/).

-Alternatively, you can use the `./installer` helper.
+Alternatively, you can use the (outdated) `./installer` helper.
 It will install the packages and symlink the configs.
 Run `./installer symlinks` if you only want to symlink all configs.

 ## Included Configurations